 Hi, I'm Lizzie.

-Before venturing into a yoga lesson with me or booking a therapy session, you might like to know a little bit about me.
+Before venturing into a session with me, you might like to know a little more about me.

 My work is as an educator and therapist.
-I come from a somatic background of yoga and bodywork (Rolfing, Craniosacral Therapy, Thai Massage), which also includes a somatic-based psychotherapy called Compassionate Inquiry.
+I come from a somatic (body-based) background of yoga and bodywork (Rolfing, Rolf Movement, Craniosacral Therapy), and I have evolved my work as a trauma therapist with Compassionate Inquiry.

 My own lived experience has been the entry point into this field of work, for I came to know my own body first through auto-immune disease as a young child.
-These early years set me on a lifetime quest for understanding and healing, which came from movement, knowledge and self-exploration.
-On this path, in my twenties I discovered yoga, in my thirties, Rolfing, and, in my forties, Compassionate Inquiry.
+These early years set me on a lifetime quest for understanding illness and healing from chronic pain, which ultimately came from movement, knowledge and self-exploration.
+On this path, in my twenties I discovered yoga and craniosacral therapy; in my thirties, Rolfing; in my forties, Compassionate Inquiry; and in my fifties, Somatic Experiencing, NARM and Polyvagal synthesis.

-My intention is to create a safe space for people to meet themselves with honesty and authenticity, and to support the liminal spaces that we are all navigating; spaces with potential for transformation.
+My work is in creating a safe space for you to meet yourself with honesty and authenticity, and to support you with tools and resources to navigate the liminal spaces that we are all in and out of; spaces with potential for transformation.

 At three years old I was diagnosed with an auto-immune digestive disease.
 Uncertainty and loss of agency were cornerstones of my youth, and have been guiding forces behind my lifelong interest in healing.
-I found yoga in my twenties as a way to connect with my stiff, runner's body, and as a way to manage stress, but I also found a whole lot more.
-Eventually I quit my day job as a creative director to follow this passion.
+As a teen I found running as a way of quelling anxiety and tension, and in my twenties after a move from the United States to the Netherlands, I found yoga.
+What started out as my new way of managing my busy mind and tight hamstrings, became a way of life, and an essential beginning point of meeting my authentic self.
+Eventually I quit my day job as a creative director, and my deep yearning to foster honest connection became my life's work.

 In 2013 I had a liver transplant as a result of long-term chronic illness.
-By this time, I had become a yoga teacher, Rolfer and craniosacral therapist, tools that would help me through a year long, complicated recovery.
+By then, I had become a yoga teacher, Rolfer and craniosacral therapist, tools that proved invaluable through a complicated recovery process.

-Beyond my work as a teacher and therapist, I am a mother to a neurodivergent teen, a wife, bagel maker, writer, artist, swimmer and sometimes musician.
+Beyond my work as a teacher and therapist, I am a mother to a neurodivergent teen, a wife, bagel maker, wannabe potter, writer, yogi, nature enthusiast and piano player.
+I am the child of divorced parents and am an American/British citizen.

 InnerMBA Certification (2020)